 - The maximum estimate above is for two vans.

 9. Utility Deposits – Other Prepaid Expenses: $500 to $5,000

-- The amount spent on initial advertising will depend on the size of your market area and may include yellow pages ads, billboards, search marketing programs, direct mail, local print, radio and television, an initial supply of marketing materials, and a Showroom event.
+- The amount spent on initial advertising will depend on the size of your market area and may include social media, search marketing programs, direct mail, local print, radio and television, an initial supply of marketing materials, and a showroom event.

-- The estimate in the chart is the first year’s premium for liability insurance only.
+- The estimate is the first year’s premium for liability insurance only.
 The franchisor also requires other types of insurance, but it does not have adequate data from franchisees to provide a meaningful estimate of the cost.

-- This is an estimate of additional funds you will need before opening and during the initial period of operation, which the franchisor defines as 3 months from the opening of the franchise.
+- This is an estimate of additional funds you will need before opening and during the initial period of operation, which the franchisor defines as three months from the opening of the franchise.

 - You will have ongoing expenses for rent, utilities, materials, advertising and promotion, payroll, taxes, and benefits for employees.